joernkuhlenkamp/hadoop-training/exercises/4/README.md

 Questions:
 - How many files does `sc.parallelize(range(20)).saveAsTextFile('file:///numbers/')` produce?
+- How does this behaviour relate to MapReduce?
 - What behaviour do you anticipate if you run `sc.wholeTextFiles('file:///food/')` containing > 50GB of files?